HammerLabML/java-median-relational-glvq/README.md

 ## Introduction

-This is a Java 7, fully MATLAB (R)-compatible implementation of _median relational generalized learning vector quantization_ (MRGLVQ) as proposed by [Nebel, Hammer, Frohberg, and Villmann (2015)][3].
+This is a Java 7, fully MATLAB (R)-compatible implementation of _median generalized learning vector quantization_ (MGLVQ) for dissimilarity data as proposed by [Nebel, Hammer, Frohberg, and Villmann (2015)][3].
 _Learning vector quantization_ (LVQ) is a classification algorithm which represents classes in terms of _prototypes_ and classifies data by assigning each data point to the class of the closest prototype ([Kohonen, 1995][1]).
 Median versions of LVQ use data points as prototypes, that is: Each prototype corresponds exactly to a data point from the training data.
-This particular implementation of median LVQ is _relational_, which means that it is solely based on _distances_.
+This particular implementation of median GLVQ takes a matrix of pairwise distances or dissimilarities as input, which is why we call it _relational_.

 The input to this algorithm is a m x m distance matrix D, a number of prototypes per class K and a m x 1 vector of training data labels Y, and the output is an array of prototypes W with K prototypes per class, given as data point indices.
 The training is performed according to an expectation maximization scheme suggested by ([Nebel, Hammer, Frohberg, and Villmann, 2015][3]).

-The main advantages of median relational GLVQ compared to other relational classifiers are
+The main advantages of median relational GLVQ compared to other distance-based classifiers are

 1. Because the number of prototypes is small compared to the number of data points, only very few distances need to be computed to classify new data points.